tomcz/pemToJks/README.md

 ## Run the application

+To obtain the application bundle you can either build the application using the above steps or download the [latest release](https://github.com/tomcz/pemToJks/releases).

 The following example commands are run from the root of the unzipped application bundle.

 View help text: